robotique-udes/Exo_Control/README.md

 - BNO_085:
   - Logic class to interact with the Adafruit BNO_085.
 Stores data in the BnoStruct format for easy access, accessible with a getter.
+- proxiHandler:
+  - This class orchestrates the calls to and from each proximity sensor.
-- sonar:
+- proximSensor:
-  - Sonar logic class, used to read distance from ground and determine whether or not the foot of the user is grounded
+  - Proxim logic class, used to read distance from ground and determine whether or not the foot of the user is grounded
+- logic:
+  - This class handles mathematic operations.
+  - It takes the angles of the legs and compute the required pwm out of it.
+- motor:
+  - Mainly send commands to directly to the motors.
+- quadratureEncoder:
+  - Alternative way to get the leg angles from the motor encoders.
 - relay:
   - Relay logic class,  used to turn ON/OFF any relay
 - touchScreen: